 At least as early as 1979, companies started to put their names or logos on the shirts of English football clubs.
 In most of cases, there is only one sponsor name in the center of football shirts of a club in a season.
-For a few cases, there are two or more sponsors appeared on a club's shirts in a season.
-For example, the players of Sheffield United Football Club wore the shirts with VSports in their home games and Top Spring in their away games in 2013-2014 season.
+For a few cases, there are two or more sponsors appeared on a club's shirts in a season.3 For example, the players of Sheffield United Football Club wore the shirts with VSports in their home games and Top Spring in their away games in 2013-2014 season.
 As sponsorship deals have become larger and larger, the revenue from shirt sponsorships has become increasingly important for the success of a football club.
 As reported by sportingintelligence.com (Miller 2013), the combined shirt sponsorship income of the Premier League's 20 clubs was a record £165.75 million in season 2013-2014.
 The biggest deal in season 2013-2014 is the Arsenal football club's £30 million a year from its sponsor Fly Emirates.
+Unfortunately, we could not find much detail on the values of most sponsorships, making our matching with transfers model a particularly useful framework for analysis.
 We collected all the shirt sponsorships of the selected 43 clubs from 1979 to 2010 using the process discussed in the next section.